ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

 ### Decorators

-`usm` provides decorator `@state` to wrap a variable with a state, and decorator `@action` is used to wrap a function that changes state (the last parameter passed in by the function is always the current state object).
+`usm` provides decorator `@state` to wrap a variable with a state, and decorator `@action` is used to wrap a function that changes state.

 ```js
 class Shop extends Module {